 For example, when transactions are confirmed in Bitcoin, people who volunteer their extra computing power are rewarded with extra Bitcoin for using their resources.
 These miners are not actually involved in the transaction itself.
 Instead, they are confirming other people’s transactions.

 This particular consensus mechanism is called Proof-of-Work (PoW).
 The issue when using the only PoW is that it gets more and more expensive to confirm a transaction as time goes by.
-This is because the difficulty to mine becomes harder, meaning that more computing power and electricity is required.
+This is because the difficulty of mining becomes harder, meaning that more computing power and electricity is required.

 This has also resulted in slow and expensive transactions.
 Most importantly, it means that the Bitcoin blockchain is only able to confirm a maximum of 7 transactions per second.